deephyper/deephyper/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deephyper/tutorials/blob/main/tutorials/colab/DeepHyper_101.ipynb)

-The black-box function named `run` is defined by taking an input dictionnary named `config` which contains the different variables to optimize.
-Then the run-function is binded to an `Evaluator` in charge of distributing the computation of multiple evaluations.
+The black-box function named `run` is defined by taking an input dictionary named `config`` which contains the different variables to optimize.
+Then the run-function is bound to an `Evaluator` in charge of distributing the computation of multiple evaluations.
 Finally, a Bayesian search named `CBO` is created and executed to find the values of config which **MAXIMIZE** the return value of `run(config)`.

 ```python
 def run(job):